samrap/samrapdev/readme.md

 ### Droplet tier

-The Droplet tier, `tier`, is run when spinning up a new droplet.
+The Droplet tier, `tier1`, is run when spinning up a new droplet.
 This will be done initially to run the blog and subsequently to swap out the underlying droplet.
 It contains a [cloud-init](https://cloud-init.io/) script that runs the minimal provisioning of the droplet such that it is safely configured for SSH access which is required to run the following tier.
 Specifically, the cloud-init script creates a non-root user, locks down SSH access, and ensures that authentication uses the Base tier SSH keys.

 ### Bootstrap tier